Your error tool doesn't know who your user is.

 • You open Mixpanel and Sentry in the same morning, looking for the same answer.

-• You answer "backend regression or churn?" before anyone else does.
+• You answer "did the product change, or did the users?" before anyone else does.

-• You explain incidents to non-engineers and product metrics to engineers, sometimes in the same Slack thread.
+• You translate what shipped for leadership and what dropped for engineering, sometimes in the same Slack thread.

-• You care about the whole code-to-customer loop, not just one tool's view of it.
+• You care about what actually moved the metric, not just one tool's view of it.

 Free for one.
 Per seat once you're a team.